Peter McNeeley: Amateur boxing career

+Tyson fight

+McNeeley is best known for his 1995 fight with Mike Tyson, Tyson’s first fight after being released from prison, before which McNeeley had said he would wrap Tyson in a "cocoon of horror."
+McNeeley fought aggressively but was knocked down twice within the first two minutes.
+McNeeley was disqualified after his manager Vinnie Vecchione stepped into the ring to stop his fighter from taking any more punishment after the second knockdown.
+TV Guide included the fight in their list of the 50 Great TV Sports Moments of All Time in 1998.

 Personal life

-In 1995, McNeeley was arrested and charged with assault and using batteries as a dangerous weapon.
+In 1995, McNeeley was arrested and charged with assault and battery with a dangerous weapon.
 In March 2006, McNeeley was arrested in Norwood, Massachusetts, after he punched a man and stole his wallet containing $200.
 In June 2006, McNeeley was arrested for driving the getaway car used in a robbery of a Walgreens in Stoughton, Massachusetts.
 After searching the car, police recovered $180 in cash and a black fanny pack which had also been stolen from the store.
 The charges were later reduced to larceny.